pfroud/rollercoaster-designer/README.md

 **Support:** generates the support beams beneath a track piece.

+- Basically makes a cylinder and moves it around just right.
 - Only called by `Piece` class.
-Basically makes a cylinder and moves it around just so.
 - Location: [`scripts/Support.js`](scripts/Support.js)

 **TrackConst:** A single class that holds all the constant data.

-- For each type of track, holds numbers the mesh's dimensions and how much pre- and post-correction must be made to make other Pieces fit.
+- For each type of track, holds mesh's dimensions and how much pre- and post-correction must be made to make other Pieces fit.
-- For turn pieces, defines where extra Supports go to make it not look stupid.
+- Specifies where extra Supports go on curved pieces to make it look nice.
 - For turn or not-flat pieces, defines how the Cart animates over it.
 - Never accessed directly, only through global constant `TRACK_TYPES` which is an instance of `TrackType()`.
 - Location: [`scripts/constant.js`](scripts/constant.js).
 You might be asking why some of our filenames are capitalized and some aren't.
 Because we're fundamentally bad people, that's why.